sanderland/katrain/README.md

 Installation for Windows users
 ------------------------------
+* Download the repository by clicking the green *Clone or download* on this page and *Download zip*.
+Extract the contents.
-* Make sure you have a python installation, I will assume Anaconda (Python 3.7) https://www.anaconda.com/distribution/#download-section
+* Make sure you have a python installation, I will assume Anaconda (Python 3.7), available [here](https://www.anaconda.com/distribution/#download-section).
-* Open 'Anaconda prompt'
+* Open 'Anaconda prompt' from the start menu and navigate to where you extracted the zip file.
 * Execute the command 'pip install kivy'
 * Start the app by running `python katrain.py` in the directory where you downloaded the scripts.
 Note that the program can be slow to initialize the first time, due to kata's gpu tuning.

 Installation for Linux/Mac users
 --------------------------------
-* This assumed you have a working Python 3.6/3.7 installation, use pip3/python3 etc. if your default is python 2.
+* This assumed you have a working Python 3.6/3.7 installation as a default.
+If your default is python 2, use pip3/python3.
 Kivy currently does not have a release for Python 3.8.
+* Git clone or download the repository.
 * pip install kivy
-* Change the `engine.command` field in `config.json` to your kata v1.3+ binary (or make sure it is KataGo/katago) Compiled binaries and source code can be found at https://github.com/lightvector/KataGo/releases.
+* Put your katago binary in the `KataGo/` directory or change the `engine.command` field in `config.json` to your KataGo v1.3+ binary.
+  Compiled binaries and source code can be found [here](https://github.com/lightvector/KataGo/releases).
 Executables for Mac are not available, so compiling from source code is required there.
 * Start the app by running `python katrain.py`.
 Note that the program can be slow to initialize the first time, due to kata's gpu tuning.

 Options